Equity and Inclusion

 Our Values

-Montcrest’s core values are Respect, Responsibility, Integrity, Courage, and Compassion.
+Montcrest’s core values are Respect, Integrity, Compassion, Courage and Curiosity.
 These values inform our teaching and our relationships within and outside the Montcrest community; they also guide our commitment to our students to ensure that they feel safe and seen.
 Montcrest’s values are integral in fostering an environment where everyone feels a deep sense of belonging.

 Our Commitment